What can you expect after you’ve sold a screenplay?

 To keep things positive, we’ll assume that person is you — the original writer — for now.

 You’ll get your notes.
 A majority of the time, they are offered in a casual meeting atmosphere.
-They may be accompanied by more detailed script coverage notes or they may be sent along via email.
+They may be accompanied by more detailed script coverage notes, or they may be sent along via email.
 It depends on the buyers and those attached to the project.

-Contracts vary, but usually a purchase contract — or assignment contract if another writer is brought in — dictates a certain number of drafts that the writer will be eligible to be paid for.
+Contracts vary, but usually, a purchase contract — or assignment contract if another writer is brought in — dictates a certain number of drafts that the writer will be eligible to be paid for.

-If the original writer is not rehired for the second draft, they will receive whatever agreed payment for the script.
+If the original writer is not rehired for the second draft, they will receive whatever agreed on payment for the script.
 If the original writer has been kept, they will adhere to the contracted stipulations.

 The contract itself breaks up the initial payment into drafts, so if you do sell something for $100,000 don’t expect to see a check for that amount.

-The writer will have usually ten weeks — give or take — to receive the notes from the powers that be, discuss them further, and begin work on a second draft of the script.
+The writer will usually have ten weeks — give or take — to receive the notes from the powers that be, discuss them further, and begin work on a second draft of the script.

 If a new writer is brought in, it’s pretty much the same.
-They will sign a contract with a certain agreed upon payment, which will be stretched into various drafts and deadlines.
+They will sign a contract with a certain agreed-upon payment, which will be stretched into various drafts and deadlines.